 What is the difference between wet and dry macular degeneration

 AMD is classified as either wet (neovascular) or dry (non-neovascular).
 About 10% of patients who suffer from macular degeneration have wet AMD.
 This type occurs when new vessels form to improve the blood supply to oxygen-deprived retinal tissue.
 However, the new vessels are very delicate and break easily, causing bleeding and damage to surrounding tissue.
 The resulting vision loss is often abrupt and rapid.

 The dry type is much more common and is characterized by drusen and loss of pigment in the retina.
-This causes gradual loss of vision.
+This causes a gradual loss of vision.
 Drusen are yellow deposits under the retina.
-As the number and size of the drusen grows, your risk for developing worsening AMD grows.
+As the number and size of the drusen grow, your risk for developing worsening AMD grows.